Rpierre98/Airbnb-Price-Predictions-Florida-Edition/README.md

 | LassoCV            | 0.8088   | 0.2869   | 0.6542  | 0.3183   |
 | RidgeCV            | 0.8093   | 0.2869   | 0.6549  | 0.3225   |

 The Gradient Boosting model outperformed the other models, achieving the lowest MSE and MAE scores.
-This indicates that it provides more accurate predictions of daily Airbnb prices in Florida.
+This indicates that it provides more predictive accuracy of daily Airbnb prices in Florida.